Introduction

 - Cash Flow Statement: Tracks the flow of cash in and out of your business, highlighting your ability to generate cash to meet obligations.

-To ensure your financial statements meet ASIC’s requirements:
+To ensure your financial statements meet ASIC’s requirements when requested:

 - Adhere to Accounting Standards: Follow applicable Australian accounting standards to ensure consistency and accuracy.